sookinoby/mxnet-ccn-samples/README.md

 ```
 ## Prepared dataset

 X_train_extra and Y_train_extra make the actual training dataset.
-For sake of simplicity, we will use the testing set as validation set and we will use some real images for the purpose of testing.
+For the sake of simplicity, we will use the testing set as the validation set and we will use some real images for the purpose of testing.
 You can also generate a validation set by splitting the training data into train and validation set.
-Below is the python code for doing it.
+Below is the python code for doing it:

 ```
 #split the train-set as validation and test set